 The primary target audience for this paper is CIOs, CTOs, and IT architects who wish to better understand social business, its key technical components, and the technical implications to consider.
 65% of Line of Business buyers will buy IT solutions without involving their IT staff, according to Forrester Research.
-Technical professionals need to be aware of social business trends and technology so that they can lead their organizations' technical strategy as they become social businesses.
+Technical professionals need to be aware of social business trends and technology so that they can lead their organizations' technical strategy as their organizations become social businesses.
 Social business is an emerging area, as is the technology that enables it.
-Adopting patterns from social networking into business settings is yielding new use cases that will drive new technology needs and the need for flexibility realized via open standards.
+Adopting patterns from social networking into business settings is yielding new use cases that will drive new technology needs, and the need for flexibility realized via open standards.
 Social business is quickly expanding beyond social media campaigns and employee blog sites.
 Social business intersects with other important IT trends.
 Forbes observes that "businesses faces a dynamic landscape where both customer and employee demands are changing.
 The world is changing, and there are three market shifts that are driving this change - mobile, social, and cloud.
-These trends change what we connect, how we connect and how we transact.
-"1
+These trends change what we connect, how we connect and how we transact. "

 What is a social business?
 A social business is an organization that applies social networking tools and culture to business roles, processes and outcomes.
 A social business enables people to engage productively in a business context through collaboration and interconnecting business activities with social content.
 The scope of a social business spans across internal organizational boundaries and can extend to partners and customers.
-A social business advantage, for example faster problem solving, improved customer relations, predicting market opportunities, and improving processes both internal and external.
+A social business monitors and analyzes social data to discover new insights that, when acted on, can drive business advantage, for example faster problem solving, improved customer relations, predicting market opportunities, and improving processes both internal and external.
 A social business recognizes that people do business with people and optimizes how people interact to accomplish organizational goals: